fb-pixel

 Slack thought robots could help.
 He met Luke Hares, a robotics expert, after they were introduced by Slack’s wife, who had come across Hares at antenatal classes.
 Hares introduced Slack to Keith Marshall, Paul Roberts and Martin Frost, who he had worked with at a company in Cambridge.
 The five of them came together to build CMR Surgical.

-The story of CMR Surgical highlights the value of ecosystems like Cambridge where people can meet and skills can be put together.
-This business couldn’t have happened anywhere else in the world apart from Cambridge, “The ecosystem that existed around us contributed hugely to the success of building the robot and getting it out there,” Slack says.
+The story of CMR Surgical highlights the value of ecosystems like Cambridge, where people can meet and skills come together.
+This business couldn’t have happened anywhere else in the world apart from Cambridge.
+“The ecosystem that existed around us contributed hugely to the success of building the robot and getting it out there,” Slack says.

 You may also like...